-Three environmental factors affecting the function of high-temperature magnet
+Before going any further, let’s figure out the environmental factors affecting the function of the high-temperature magnets.

 Because the sintered NdFeB has a negative temperature coefficient （αBr<-0.13%/℃，αHcj<-0.6%/℃), the highest instantaneous temperature and the continuation of the highest temperature will demagnetize the magnet to varying degrees, including reversible and non-reversible, recoverable and non-recoverable.